Three steps to relieve your dog's skin discomfort

 Bathe your dog once every two to four weeks.
 Bathing too frequently with medicated shampoos can make things worse.

-Apply Healing Solution to the affected areas as needed.
+Apply Skin Spray to the affected areas as needed.
 Keep the applications at the minimum effective frequency to control the itching and stop if you see that the skin is getting more irritated and red.

 Support the immune system